foxssake/netfox/docs/netfox.extras/guides/rewindable-state-machine.md

 requires a RollbackSynchronizer that manages its `state` property.
 Unless these conditions are satisfied, an editor warning will be displayed.

+!!!note
-> Note: Editor warnings are only updated when the node tree changes.
-> Configuration changes don't trigger an update.
-You may need to reload the
-> scene after fixing a warning.
+    Editor warnings are only updated when the node tree changes.
+Configuration changes don't trigger an update.
+You may need to reload the scene after fixing a warning, or make a tree change, like deleting and re-adding a node by cutting and pasting.

 ![RewindableStateMachine with
 RollbackSynchronizer](../assets/rewindable-state-machine-rollback.png)